mattdesl/three-orbit-controls/README.md

 #### Versioning

-Because of ThreeJS's versioning, the safest choice is to use `--save-exact` when installing this module (no tilde or caret).
-The minor version should line up with major ThreeJS releases, e.g. `0.69.0` => `r69`.
-Please submit a PR or issue if you notice any issues going forward.
+This uses an unusual versioning system to better support ThreeJS's (lack of) versioning.
+The major version of this repo will line up with ThreeJS releases (`69.0.0` => `r69`).
+The minor will be reserved for any new features, and patch for bug fixes and documentation/readme updates.
+In some rare cases, a minor feature may introduce a breaking change; so it's generally safest to use tilde or `--save-exact` for this module.